Posted by MERONEPAL

 Both operators have purchases the phones through a European operator to sell unlocked in the island.

-We've been told that the phone should be available to buy within the next few w
+We've been told that the phone should be available to buy within the next few weeks.

 If you want it on the Jersey Telecom network you will need to pre-register your interest, whereas Sure are offering it on a first come first serve basis.